 Assured Shorthold Tenancy Agreement

-When renting out a house, many new investors wonder what is an Assured Shorthold Tenancy Agreement is?
+When renting out a house, many new investors wonder what is an Assured Shorthold Agreement is?

-An assured shorthold tenancy (AST) is the most usual type of agreement used in residential property letting today in England & Wales.
-This type of tenancy does not apply to Scotland.
+An assured shorthold tenancy (AST) is the most usual type of agreement used in residential property letting in England & Wales.
+This type of contract does not apply to Scotland or Northern Ireland.

-From 28th February 1997, all new residential tenancies by default are assured shorthold tenancies unless expressly agreed in writing.
+From 28th February 1997, all new residential letting agreements by default are (AST) unless expressly agreed in writing.

-Before this date, a landlord had to serve a section 20 notice on the tenant before letting the property.
+Before this date, a landlord had to serve a section 20 notice on the renter before letting the property.

 From 28th February 1997, the requirement to serve a section 20 notice was dispensed with.

 There are a few types of tenancies; it is essential to understand the difference between them.
 This article should help you know the difference between them.
-It is crucial landlords use the correct type of agreement.
+In addition, it is crucial landlords use the correct type of agreement.

 Assured Shorthold tenancy Meaning